syssi/esphome-pipsolar/README.md

 ESPHome component to monitor and control a pipsolar inverter via RS232

 :mega: This is a short-lived fork of https://github.com/esphome/esphome/pull/1664.
-Please use the official component as soon it's merged! :mega:
+Please use the official component as soon Esphome 1.21.0 is released! :mega:

 Kudos to [@andreashergert1984](https://github.com/andreashergert1984) for the great work!